 Many retailers commissioned cards which were produced with their names.
 I regard them as publishers and have included them in the directory.
 However, many more simply bought and sold cards.
 Some of them stamped their details on the cards before passing them on.
+Other commercial users such as hotels added their names in this way.
+So too did some private individuals.

 Quite a number of undivided backs from the first years of the twentieth century were stamped with the business details of a ship chandler.
 These included J C van der Rest of Dordrecht in Netherlands and the others on this page.
 They did not publish cards; they may have sold them or given them away as promotional items.